How to address violence in the news with your students.

-A few lesson plans are available on the Wonder Workshop website.
+Lesson plans are available on the Wonder Workshop website to supplement the Blockly app.
 Teachers can register for full access to all the lesson plans covering all content areas for grades K–5 for $60 per year.
 Use Blockly to introduce kids to an Hour of Code session or let kids explore programming as a center activity throughout the school year.
-Some classes may adopt Dash and Dot as class mascots, and teachers could find lesson plans online or create their own to integrate them and program across the curriculum; kids could write stories about Dash or Dot's adventures and create a program to accompany it, for example.
+Some classes may adopt Dash and Dot as class mascots, and teachers could find lesson plans online or create their own to integrate them and programs across the curriculum; kids could write stories about Dash and Dot's adventures and create a program to accompany it, for example.
 Lesson plans on the Wonder Workshop site include geography, graphing, and more.Continue reading Show less

 Dash and Dot are a pair of robots from Wonder Workshop with five accompanying apps that help kids program the robots.
 Blockly introduces students to coding using visual blocks of code.
 Though the apps are free, the robots must be purchased either individually or as a package deal, ranging from $49.99 to $249.99.
 In Blockly, students work through a hands-on tutorial and then can complete puzzles where they have to write the prescribed programs.
 They can also create their own programs, including custom sounds, too, and save them in-app.
 The robot or robots kids are working with will need to be detected via Bluetooth by the app each time they play.